 The gauge needle moves as the movable permanent magnet aligns itself to the changing magnetic fields created around it by the electromagnets.
-These gauges also feature a small fixed permanent magnet which will cause the gauge needles to return to zero after the ignition switch is turned to the Off position.
+These gauges also feature a small fixed permanent magnet which will move all of the gauge needles back to the low end of their respective scales after the ignition switch is turned to the Off position.